denten-books/plain-text/3-format.md

 paragraph, for example.
 By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
 Can one imagine an empty paragraph?
 Could the shape of a paragraph persist outside of the material confines of a page or screen?
 Can one imagine paragraphs that unfold spatially not in two dimensions, but in one, along a straight line?
 What about a structure of words and sentences that extend into the third
-dimension: the paragraph in the shape of a cube, instead of a rectangle.
+dimension: the paragraph in the shape of a cube, instead of a rectangle?
 These questions boggle the mind because paragraphs draw a singular figure.
 They are a textual container of a type.
 Any other shape less or more than the paragraph would go by another name; it would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
 A flat shoebox would no longer house shoes.
-It would contain something else like images of footwear.
-A paragraph identifies a similarly particular arrangement of elements.
-It is a container or a data structure of a kind, made to hold words and sentences.
-We may liken words and sentences to nesting dolls: data structures that contain within them further, smaller arrangements of information.
+It could contain only the images of footwear.
+A paragraph identifies a similarly singular arrangement of elements.
+It is a container or a data structure of a kind, made to hold a certain amount of words and sentences.
+We may liken paragraphs, words, and sentences to nesting dolls: data structures that contain within them further, smaller arrangements of information.
 A word fits inside of a sentence, the sentence within a paragraph, the paragraph within a chapter, the chapter within a book, the book within an archive, and so on.
 One could say, what of such arrangements?
 Who cares about paragraphs?
 It is merely one type of a container among many.
 It has only the instrumental function to help get the point across.
-The meat of interpretation lies in the stuff within.
-Words come in other shapes and sizes.
+The meat of interpretation lies within.
+Words can also be packaged otherwise.
 The outer container is disposable and therefore insignificant.

-Formats could only seem insignificant in the past when they were few, stable, and simple.
-The book or the broadsheet newspaper are known entities: we understand how they are made and how to unfold them in space.
-Composable, computational formats change rapidly and proliferate.
-They contain further, as yet unexplored structural possibilities.
+Formats could only seem insignificant in the past when they were few, simple, and relatively consistent.
+The book or the broadsheet newspaper are known
+entities: we understand how they are made and how to unfold them in space.
+Composite computational formats change rapidly and proliferate.
+They contain further, as yet unexplored structural possibilities: shapes like the paragraph on paper, but native to new media.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you could get.
-The content---all that is contained on a page---shifts beneath the projected image.

-In print, content can be gleaned from the surface.
-There is nothing but surface on a page.
+We are presented with *thick content*---all that is contained within the three-dimensional page, not just the visible image.
+In print, content can be gleaned from the surface; there is nothing but surface on a page.
 The screen is a layered composite.
-Light and liquid crystal---the preferred media for contemporary text---move in response to electrical signal between substrates.
-Reflective screen surfaces conceal layers of codification, inscribed onto yet other recondite planes of inscription.
+Light and liquid crystal---the preferred media for contemporary text---surge between the substrates in response to electrical signal.
+Screen surfaces conceal further strata of codification, inscribed onto recondite planes of inscription: hard disks, solid state drives, platters, drums, memory sticks, layers of oxide.
 A byte, made up of eight binary bits, holds a letter.
 The string of letters spelling out "hello world" occupies eleven bytes on the hard drive.[^ln3-space] A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
-Encoding accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
+Thick content accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].

 [^ln3-space]: Ten bytes for the letters and one byte for the space character.